opeolluwa/backend-for-humans/src/module_4/what-is-a-shell.md

 keyboard-entry or file(Shell scripts) and pass this to the operating system to execute.

-Put simply, the Shell is a special kind of kind of software that let you do some tasks from the command line interface (CLI).
+Put simply, the Shell is a special kind of software that lets you perform tasks from the command line interface (CLI).

 A CLI would typically look like the image below